 Options for Respectfully Dealing with Cremation Ashes

 If you have a loved one’s ashes in a closet, what can be done with them?
-Here are some options for remaining respectful of both your memories and your family’s diverse needs, especially if family members want to keep the ashes at home.
+Here are some options for remaining respectful to both your memories and your family’s diverse needs, especially if family members want to keep the ashes at home.

-- Traditional options: Memorial urns designed for display are an excellent aesthetic option for keeping ashes in the house.
+- Traditional options: Memorial urns designed for display are an excellent aesthetic option for holding ashes in the house.
 They come in a variety of designs made from ceramic, glass, marble, stone, metal and wood.
 Smaller keepsake urns and jewelry pendant urns that hold a nominal amount of ashes are also satisfying choices for sharing cremains among family members.

 - Scattering solutions: A garden, a forest and a body of water are meaningful places for scattering ashes.
 Although not always necessary, scattering urns are available to use during a ceremony before releasing the remains into nature.
 It is perfectly acceptable to keep a portion of ashes separately in a keepsake urn or ash pendant.
 Simply remove that portion before scattering the rest.

-For those interested in less traditional ways of honoring a loved one’s memory, think-outside-the-cremation-urn options abound:
+When it comes to wondering what to do with a loved ones ashes, for those interested in less traditional ways of honoring a loved one’s memory, think-outside-the-cremation-urn options abound:

 - Having ashes blown into glass, such as a vase, paperweight or distinctive glass cremation keepsakes, offers a beautiful alternative to a somber urn.